babbarshaer/workq/README.md

 ### Developing New Clients

 While there is no official client development guide yet, developing a Workq client is fairly straightforward simply by reading the [protocol doc](doc/protocol.md).
 In addition, you can review the [Go client](https://github.com/iamduo/workq) as a working example.
-If you have questions, please join our [mailing list](https://groups.google.com/d/forum/workq).
+If you have questions, please open a Github issue with the "question" label.

 ## Caveats & Limitations